Louisiana State Employees Retirement System Sells 700 Shares of Mr. Cooper Group Inc. (NASDAQ:COOP)

 Louisiana State Employees Retirement System decreased its position in shares of Mr. Cooper Group Inc. (NASDAQ:COOP – Get Rating) by 2.0% during the fourth quarter, Holdings Channel.com reports.
 The fund owned 33,500 shares of the company’s stock after selling 700 shares during the quarter.
 Louisiana State Employees Retirement System’s holdings in Mr. Cooper Group were worth $1,344,000 as of its most recent filing with the Securities and Exchange Commission.

-In other news, CEO Jesse K. Bray sold 21,000 shares of Mr. Cooper Group stock in a transaction on Tuesday, March 28th.
-The stock was sold at an average price of $38.88, for a total transaction of $816,480.00.
-Following the completion of the sale, the chief executive officer now directly owns 624,871 shares in the company, valued at $24,294,984.48.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Over the last ninety days, insiders sold 63,000 shares of company stock worth $2,752,470.
-2.59% of the stock is currently owned by insiders.
+In related news, CEO Jesse K. Bray sold 21,000 shares of the firm’s stock in a transaction on Tuesday, February 28th.
+The shares were sold at an average price of $47.08, for a total value of $988,680.00.
+Following the completion of the transaction, the chief executive officer now directly owns 652,371 shares of the company’s stock, valued at $30,713,626.68.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Over the last ninety days, insiders sold 63,000 shares of company stock valued at $2,752,470.
+2.59% of the stock is owned by corporate insiders.

 Mr. Cooper Group, Inc engages in the provision of residential loan services.
 It operated through the following segments: Servicing, and Originations.
 The Servicing segment consists of collecting loan payments, remitting principal and interest payments to investors, managing escrow funds for the payment of mortgage-related expenses, such as taxes and insurance, performing loss mitigation activities on behalf of investors and otherwise administering mortgage loan servicing portfolio.